 MISSION: To be an informative, entertaining, 'edgy' insider source - neither politically correct or gossip driven - for information about the "high end" of the New York fashion industry.

 HISTORY & SITE DESCRIPTION: Lookonline.com is a true "insider's guide" to the who, what, where, and why of New York fashion.
-The service, on-line first as a BBS in early 1994 and then on the web independently since March 1995, offers both free and paid subscription sections: the first streaming ( beginning in 1999) video reports covering the New York fashion industry; the 'Masters of Fashion' video/interview series of conversations with some of the 'legends' of American fashion.
-In addition, our main news page has been designed since 2002 as a blog (we are also the first fashion blog on the Internet) and is called the (DFR: Daily Fashion Report) with over 1500 articles/posts archived, market reports, profiles, book reviews,interviews, gallery reviews, product reviews & gift guides, editorial cartoons, round table discussions,original runway photos and Op-Ed articles written by contributing columnists who are among the best known fashion editors and writers in New York.
+The service, on-line first as a BBS in early 1994 and then on the web independently since March 1995, offers both free and paid subscription sections: the first streaming ( beginning in 1999) video reports covering the New York fashion industry; See: 'Masters of Fashion' video/interview series of conversations with some of the 'legends' of American fashion.
+In addition, our main news page has since 2002 been desigined in the Pro Blogger format (we are also the first fashion blog on the Internet) and is called the (DFR: Daily Fashion Report) with over 1700 articles/posts archived,

 AUDIENCE: Fashion industry professionals: editors,

 reporters, fashion directors, retailers, designers, buyers; on-line publishers,

 TV producers, and educators.
 Here is just a partial list of the

 publications, companies and stores our readers are from: The New York Times,

 The New Yorker, Financial Times, French Vogue, The Wall Street Journal, PBS,